Mean field conditions for coalescing random walks: Introduction

-The mean-field picture suggests that each $M^{(i+1)}$ should be close in distribution to $\Zee{i}$.
-Indeed, it is known that: \begin{quotation} {\bf General principle:} Let $H_A$ be the hitting time of a subset $A$ of states.
-If the mixing time $\Tmix^Q$ is small relative to $\Ex{H_A}$, then $H_A$ is approximately exponentially distributed.\end{quotation}This is a general meta-result for small subsets of the state space of a Markov chain; precise versions (with different quantitative bounds) are proven in \cite{AldousBrown_RareEvents,Aldous_ExpHittingTimes} when the chain starts from the stationary distribution.
-However, we face a few difficulties when trying to use these off-the-shelf results. \begin{enumerate} \item For each $i$, $M^{(i+1)}$ is the first hitting time of $\Delta^{(i+1)}$ after time $\Ctime_{i+1}$.
-The random walkers are {\em not} stationary at this random time, so we need to ``do" exponential approximation from non-stationary starting points. \item In order to get Wasserstein approximations, we need better control of the tail of $M^{(i+1)}$; \item To prove that $\Zee{i}$ and $M^{(i+1)}/\mean$ are close, we must show something like that $\Ex{M^{(i+1)}}\approx \Ex{M}/\binom{i+1}{2}$, ie that $M^{(i+1)}$ behaves like the minimum of $\binom{i+1}{2}$ independent exponentials. \item Finally, we should not expect the exponential approximation to hold when $\Delta^{(i+1)}$ is too large.
-That means that the ``big bang" phase (to use Durrett's phrase) at the beginning of the process has to be controlled by other means. \end{enumerate}
+This is a general meta-result for small subsets of the state space of a Markov chain; precise versions (with different quantitative bounds) are proven in~\cite{AldousBrown_RareEvents,Aldous_ExpHittingTimes} when the chain starts from the stationary distribution.
+However, we face a few difficulties when trying to use these off-the-shelf results: \begin{longlist}[(1)] \item[(1)] For each $i$, $M^{(i+1)}$ is the first hitting time of $\Delta^{(i+1)}$ after time $\Ctime_{i+1}$.
+The random walkers are \emph{not} stationary at this random time, so we need to ``do'' exponential approximation from nonstationary starting points. \item[(2)] In order to get Wasserstein approximations, we need better control of the tail of $M^{(i+1)}$. \item[(3)] To prove that $\mathsf{Z}_{i}$ and $M^{(i+1)}/\mathsf {m}(Q)$ are close, we must show something like that $\mathbf{E} [M^{(i+1)} ]\approx\mathbf{E} [M ]/ \bigl({i+1\atop2}\bigr)$, that is, that $M^{(i+1)}$ behaves like the minimum of $\bigl({i+1 \atop2}\bigr)$ independent exponentials. \item[(4)] Finally, we should not expect the exponential approximation to hold when $\Delta^{(i+1)}$ is too large.
+That means that the ``big bang'' phase (to use Durrett's phrase) at the beginning of the process has to be controlled by other means. \end{longlist}

+It turns out that we can deal with points 1 and 2 via a different kind exponential approximation result, stated as \thmref{rareeventsI}.
+This result will give bounds of the following form: